 That is, Orako can be whatever operators want it to be.

 The sportsbook technology space is highly competitive, with a number of providers competing for deals.

 Equally, and potentially ominously for Orako, there are a number of operators that are looking to take their technology in-house, either through M&A or building from existing assets.
 This, however, is not necessarily an insurmountable obstacle for a new contender, Crucial says.

 In his eyes – even for an operator developing their own solution – there will still be a desire to get access to some element of Orako’s services.

 “We expect to be part of all those operator’s initiatives when they prefer to develop their own sportsbook service in house,” he says.
-“Definitely there are the bricks and motor of how you create those services and we at Orako expect that our APIs and our services will also be used in those bespoke solutions being made by those.”
+“Definitely there are the bricks and mortar of how you create those services and we at Orako expect that our APIs and our services will also be used in those bespoke solutions being made by them.”

 More prosaically, Sportradar is placing innovation at the centre of this strategy, counting on operators’ need to stay abreast and ahead of the latest developments.
 The aim is to be the first to integrate novel features, so that the business is always one step ahead of the stiff competition.